Olympiastadion (Berlin): 1936 Summer Olympics

 On 1 August 1936, the Olympics were officially inaugurated by the head of state Adolf Hitler, and the Olympic cauldron was lit by athlete Fritz Schilgen.
 Four million tickets were sold for all the events of the 1936 Summer Olympics.
 This was also the first Olympics with television transmission (25 viewing spaces were scattered all over Berlin and Potsdam) and radio transmissions in 28 languages (with 20 radio vans and 300 microphones).

-While the Olympic flame had been used for the first time in Amsterdam 1928, in Berlin 1936 a marathon-like tour of the Olympic torch was introduced, from Olympia in Greece, crossing six frontiers with a journey of 3000 km to Berlin, through Greece, Bulgaria, Yugoslavia, Hungary, Czechoslovakia, Austria and Germany.
+While the Olympic flame had been used for the first time in Amsterdam in 1928, in Berlin 1936 a marathon-like tour of the Olympic torch was introduced, from Olympia in Greece, crossing six frontiers with a journey of 3000 km to Berlin, through Greece, Bulgaria, Yugoslavia, Hungary, Czechoslovakia, Austria and Germany.
 The original idea of this Olympic torch relay was Carl Diem's, who was a political advisor to Propaganda Minister Joseph Goebbels, specialising in Olympic affairs.
 The Olympics were the subject of the propaganda film Olympia (1938) by Leni Riefenstahl.

 Among the sport competitions, one of the most memorable events was the performance of the African-American track and field athlete Jesse Owens, representing the United States of America.
-Owens won the gold medal in the 100, 200, long jump and 4 x 100 relay.
+Owens won the gold medal in the 100, 200, long jump and 4 × 100 relay.
 One of the main streets outside the stadium is named Jesse Owens Allee in recognition of his performance.
 The stadium also hosted the equestrian jumping, football, and handball events.

 1974 FIFA World Cup Group A

-Three matches from Group A (West Germany, Chile, East Germany and Australia) were played in the Olympiastadion.
+The three matches from Group A involving Chile were played in the Olympiastadion.
 The third match, Australia vs Chile, was played in torrential rain.
 The historic match between the two German teams, however, was played in Hamburg.
 The hosts, West Germany, won the tournament.